gutenbergtools/gutenbergsite/site/about/partners_affiliates.md

 [The Internet Archive](http://www.archive.org).
 The Internet Archive was our long-time backup distribution site, and for several years our main site.
 They are actively working to produce more free eBooks, many of which become part of the Project Gutenberg collection.

 ### Librivox.org
-[Librivox.org](http://librivox.org), another source of human audio eBook readings.
+[Librivox.org](http://librivox.org), a source of human audio eBook performances.
 This is Project Gutenberg's main partner for new audio eBooks, and recommended for people who would like to volunteer to do readings.
 All Librivox recordings are granted to the public domain, which enables very widespread distribution.
 MP3 and other common audio formats are used, so that these may be listened to on computers, mobile devices, and recent CD/DVD players.